Eight injured in riots at Syrian refugee camp in Turkey

 The clashes erupted when a group of 1,500 or so ethnic Turkmen refugees from Syria arrived at the camp, near the town of Islahiye, witnesses told Dogan.

-Television footage showed armored personnel carriers entering the camp and police firing weapons into the air to disperse groups of men fighting each other with fists and clubs.
+Television footage showed armoured personnel carriers entering the camp and police firing weapons into the air to disperse groups of men fighting each other with fists and clubs.

 CNN Turk television reported that some Turkish police had briefly been taken hostage.

-More than 43,000 Syrian refugees are registered in neighboring Turkey.
+More than 43,000 Syrian refugees are registered in neighbouring Turkey.
 Some refugees have complained about conditions at the camps, including a lack of food.

 At a container camp further south in Kilis, police used tear gas to disperse a group of refugees angry about food and water shortages who were throwing stones at police, a Turkish official said.
 No serious injuries were reported at the camp.